Last updated on September 23rd, 2023 at 12:22 am

 How Many Holes in Disc Golf

-Many disc golf courses are mainly composed of 18 holes, while the others consist of only nine holes.
+Many disc golf courses consist of 18 holes, while others have only nine holes.
 However, please note that a standard round of disc golf consists of 18 holes in a game.
 Meanwhile, there are so-called Par 3 courses with 9 to 18 holes, but 18 holes is the average and standard used in professional competitions.

 There are a lot of beginner courses that come with only 3 to 6 holes.
-These courses are usually found in schools and other beginner-type courses.
+Schools and other beginner-type courses usually feature these courses.
 Other professional courses have more than 18 holes in the field.
 I have seen a course with 27 holes total.

 How Many Disc Golf Courses in the US